NUPulmonary/Doublehit_Human_scRNA_Analysis/README.md

 ## Results

-This workflow includes a [R file](code/foo.txt) to guide the readers step by step for our analysis workflow.
+This workflow includes [data integration](code/HPVMMR_integration_analysis.R) and [pseudo bulk analysis](code/Pesudo_bulkRNA_analysis.R) to guide the readers step by step for our analysis workflow.
 The following only highlights some of the key findings:

 The general workflow of our analysis is:
 ![](resources/flowchart1.png)